mnx-solutions/incident-response-docs/docs/about.md

 ## What is missing?

-This isn't an exact clone of our internal documentation, but instead has some information removed.
-Things such as our phone bridge numbers, names of internal tools and systems which are not (yet) open sourced, images of our dashboards, etc. Basically anything that is specific to PagerDuty or is too sensitive to share.
+Seeing this is a clone of [PagerDuty's Incident Response Plan](https://response.pagerduty.com/), we are working toward convirting the examples and process to our own.
+There may be phone numbers, internal tools not yet added or formalized.
+When something new if found, we should review it and add to the [Github Repo](https://github.com/mnx-solutions/incident-response-docs) as needed.

 ## License